-There is no assurance that our development of QNEXA will lead successfully to regulatory approval, or that obtaining regulatory approval will lead to commercial success.
-If QNEXA is not approved for commercial sale or if its development is delayed for any reason, our full investment in QNEXA may be at risk, we may be forced to write-off existing inventory, face significant costs to dispose of unusable inventory, and our business and financial condition would be materially adversely affected.
+There is no assurance that our development of Qnexa and avanafil will lead successfully to regulatory approval, or that obtaining regulatory approval will lead to commercial success.
+If Qnexa and avanafil are not approved for commercial sale or if their development is delayed for any reason, our full investment in Qnexa and avanafil may be at risk, and, in the case of Qnexa, we may be forced to write-off existing inventory, face significant costs to dispose of unusable inventory, and, in the case of both Qnexa and avanafil, our business and financial condition could be materially adversely affected.

-The investment of our cash balance and our available-for-sale securities are subject to risks which may cause losses and affect the liquidity of these investments
+The investment of our cash balance and our available-for-sale securities are subject to risks which may cause losses and affect the liquidity of these investments.

-At June 30, 2011, we had \$28.3 million in cash and cash equivalents and \$93.3 million in available-for-sale securities.
-While at June 30, 2011 our excess cash balances were invested in money market and U.S. Treasury securities, our investment policy as approved by the Board of Directors, also provides for investments in debt securities of U.S. government agencies, corporate debt securities and asset-backed securities.
+At December 31, 2011, we had \$39.5 million in cash and cash equivalents and \$107.3 million in available-for-sale securities.
+While at December 31, 2011 our excess cash balances were invested in money market and U.S. Treasury securities, our investment policy as approved by the Board of Directors, also provides for investments in debt securities of U.S. government agencies, corporate debt securities and asset-backed securities.
 The investment policy has the primary investment objectives of preservation of principal; however, there may be times when certain of the securities in our portfolio will fall below the credit ratings required in the policy.
 Although the U.S. congress was able to resolve the debt ceiling issue in time to avoid default, the major credit rating agencies have expressed their ongoing concern about the high levels of debt that the U.S. government has taken on.
-Standard & Poor's recently announced that it had revised its outlook on the long-term credit rating of the United States to negative, which could affect the trading market for U.S. government securities.
-These factors could impact the liquidity or valuation of our available-for-sale securities, all of which were invested in U.S. treasury securities as of June 30, 2011.
+Standard & Poor's announced that it had revised its outlook on the long-term credit rating of the United States to negative, which could affect the trading market for U.S. government securities.
+These factors could impact the liquidity or valuation of our available-for-sale securities, all of which were invested in U.S. treasury securities as of December 31, 2011.
 If those securities are downgraded or impaired we would experience losses in the value of our portfolio which would have an adverse effect on our results of operations, liquidity and financial condition.
-An investment in money market mutual funds is not insured or guaranteed by the Federal Deposit Insurance

-Corporation or any other government agency.
+An investment in money market mutual funds is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Although money market mutual funds seek to preserve the value of the investment at \$1 per share, it is possible to lose money by investing in money market mutual funds.